 SAT exam is all set to go digital in 2023 for all international students but as of now, for the year 2022, SAT is a paper-based standardized test that is used as one of the entrance criteria for admission to universities and colleges in the US.
 School students from around the world take the SAT to showcase their college-preparedness and skills that they have developed at school.

 |SAT Exam Pattern 2022: Components||Number Of Questions/Tasks||Time Allotted (In Minutes)|

 In 2021, College Board discontinued the optional SAT Essay task so now the exam is only 3-hour long.
 Further, the SAT exam is going to be even shorter starting 2023 when the test will be held entirely online.

-The SAT exam lasts for 3 hours and 50 minutes if you choose to write the essay.
-The score ranges from 400-1600.
-Take a look at the latest SAT syllabus 2018-19 and make sure that you are headed in the right direction with your SAT prep.
+The SAT score ranges from 400 to 1600.
+Take a look at the latest SAT exam syllabus 2022 and make sure that you are headed in the right direction with your SAT prep.

 Each 500-750 words-long passage may be taken from:

 Each passage is followed by 10-11 multiple-choice questions with four answer choices.
 Broadly speaking, the questions are of the following types:

 SAT does not expect you to have prior knowledge of the passage topics as the questions that are asked are always based on the passage.
 However, familiarity with these topics is recommended because one, it helps you develop a reading habit and two, it is a definitive confidence-building measure.

 This section is a part of the Evidence-Based Reading and Writing component of the SAT.
 It consists of 4 passages and a total of 44 multiple-choice questions.
 You are required to read and understand these passages and answer the questions that follow in 35 minutes.

 Each passage may be taken from articles or write-ups related to: